Meet the Pluton Biosciences Team

 We are a multi-talented team of trailblazers, driven to explore beyond the expected and empower world-enhancing change.

-The Pluton Biosciences team brings together scientists, entrepreneurs, technologists and an advisory board of accomplished biology professors.
+The Pluton Biosciences team brings together scientists, entrepreneurs, technologists and an advisory board of accomplished scientists with a shared passion for protecting our climate, our planet and the people who call it home.

-Our leadership includes five PhD-level scientists in the fields of genetics, microbiology and biochemistry; a CEO with more than 30 years of experience in microbial genomics, biotechnology and business leadership; a CSO skilled at computational biology and building world-class microbial discovery pipelines; a CBO with 30 years of entrepreneurial experience; and a former CTO of a Fortune 50 company.
+Our leadership includes seven PhD-level scientists in the fields of genetics, microbiology and biochemistry; a CEO with more than 30 years of experience in microbial genomics, biotechnology and business leadership; a CSO skilled at computational biology and building world-class microbial discovery pipelines; and a COO with deep expertise in molecular biology, laboratory automation, and data management.

 Steven Slater, PhD